I just got back from an awesome business conference in Dallas. I love going to these events because first, they scare the shit out of me.

 Last year I made both of those things happen.
 In March, I bought this slice of heaven in Baja California Sur, Mexico (see the arrow?
 That’s pointing to the spot)

-In December, I bought this tiny slice of heaven right at the base of the Sierra Nevada mountains of California, staring right up into the east side landmountains where I learned how to be confident, independent, and a true woman of my own making (pic on the right).
+In December, I bought this tiny slice of heaven right at the base of the Sierra Nevada mountains of California, staring right up into the mountains where I learned how to be confident, independent, and a true woman of my own making (pic on the right).
 The place I most dearly call home.
 Just beyond a nearby pass is one of the most gorgeous places on earth – Evolution Basin – and I can be there in a heartbeat (well, many heartbeats at 100bpm as I hump over the pass, at least;).

 So you see – if I can do it, you can too.
 But first, you have to dream – you have to allow yourself to want the impossible.
 Because the impossible only seems that way today.
 And it only seems impossible because you think it is.